Grinderofl/GenericSearch/README.md

 }
 ```

-When creating the search properties on the query object, it's best to match the target projection property you want to search on with the name of the search property in query object.
+When creating the search properties on the query object, it's easiest to match the target projection property you want to search on with the name of the search property in query object.
 It's not strictly required since the property names can be configured easily enough, but helps avoid unnecessary code and keep the different models in sync.

 The properties for Sort By and Sort Direction default to `Ordx` and `Ordd` by convention, while current page and row count properties default to `Page` and `Rows` respectively.
 The default value for `Ordd` is `Ascending`, and the default value for `Rows` is 25.